CoreumFoundation/coreumbridge-xrpl/spec/spec.md

 ###### Fee charging from XRPL to Coreum

-When a user transfers a token from the XRPL to coreum we can compute the expected received amount based on the formula:
+When a user transfers a token from the XRPL to Coreum we can compute the expected received amount based on the formula:

 ```text
 roundedRatAmount := roundWithSendingPrecision(sendingRatAmount)